Oxford University Press (OUP)

 The policy of OUP is overseen by a group of Delegates appointed from the academic staff of the University.
 The Delegates meet fortnightly under the chairmanship of the Vice-Chancellor.
 They are actively involved in the publishing programme.
 All proposals are referred to them for approval and individual Delegates liaise with editors in their specialist subject areas.
 The Chief Executive of the Press is responsible for running OUP, and is also known by the traditional title of Secretary to the Delegates.

-Today OUP has offices in 50 countries, publishes in more than 90 languages, and is the largest university press in the world.
+Today OUP has offices in more than 50 countries, publishes in more than 90 languages, and is the largest university press in the world.

 Oxford University Press Pakistan